Anti-inflammatory Tablets NSAIDs

 Another option sometimes considered is to take an anti-inflammatory that some studies suggest may possibly have a lower risk of causing stomach bleeding.
 These types of NSAIDs are called selective COX-2 inhibitors (described earlier).
 However, you should not take a selective COX-2 inhibitor if you have a cardiovascular disease such as angina, heart attack (myocardial infarction), stroke, peripheral arterial disease, etc.

 Studies have shown that people who take anti-inflammatory painkillers have a small but significant increase in the risk of developing a heart attack or stroke.
 Although it can occur in anybody, the risk is mainly in people already known to have cardiovascular problems such as angina or peripheral arterial disease, and in the elderly.

 Perhaps the highest risk is in people who have previously had a heart attack.
 For example, one research study looked at people who had previously had a heart attack.
 The results showed a marked increase in the rate of a second heart attack in people who were taking an anti-inflammatory compared to those who were not.

 So, it seems that the use of anti-inflammatory painkillers should be kept to an absolute minimum for people with heart disease and other cardiovascular diseases.

 If you have asthma, high blood pressure, heart failure or kidney failure

-In some people with asthma, symptoms such as wheeze or breathlessness are made worse by anti-inflammatories.
+In around 10% of people with asthma, symptoms such as wheeze or breathlessness are made worse by anti-inflammatories.
 If your asthma does suddenly become worse you should stop the anti-inflammatory and seek medical help.
-Also, anti-inflammatories can sometimes make high blood pressure, heart failure, or kidney failure worse.
+Also, anti-inflammatories can sometimes make high blood pressure, heart failure, or kidney function worse.
 If you have any of these conditions, you may be more closely monitored if you are prescribed an anti-inflammatory.